NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``AD00741`` -- MCARTHUR RIVER:

     W009: Distillation fraction recovered is missing or invalid

-``AD00748`` -- MENEMOTA:

-    W009: Distillation fraction recovered is missing or invalid